Hello, my name is Riley 🙂

-6 years later, during my Freshmen year at SDSU, I received a phone call from my father about some strange holes he discovered in the wood floor while my parents were selling the house.
-Needless to say, at the time he wasn’t thrilled at how stunningly creative I had been in circumventing their moratorium on the internet for 6 years, however in retrospect I now realize routing that cable under the house was one of the best things I ever did as it was in that moment that I fell in love with computers.
+6 years later, during my freshmen year at San Diego State University, I received a phone call from my father about some strange holes he discovered in the wood floor while my parents were selling the house.
+Needless to say, at the time he wasn’t thrilled at how stunningly creative I had been in circumventing their moratorium on the internet, however in retrospect I now realize drilling those holes in the floor was one of the best things I ever did as it was in that moment that I fell in love with computers.

-Currently I help make the internet faster.
-On my free-time I help motivate others to learn to code through my own experiences.
-I get stoked on creative people and life altering ideas.
+Currently I help engineer solutions to find the needle in the haystack of frontend errors at LinkedIn.
+On my free-time I help motivate others to learn to code through my own experience as a self educated engineer.
+I get stoked on creative people, products, and hard-to-solve problems.

 Some Of My Thoughts:

 The transcript of an email conversation with a college student curious about if they should learn to code.Read

 There has never been a better time to learn to code.
 Learning to code is not as hard as you might think, and gaining skills in coding might even be a necessary employment skill in the future.Read

 Landing your first job in tech can be challenging, especially when you have no prior work experience.
 Here are some tips to help get you your first job in tech.Read

 How I taught myself to code with no formal Computer Science background and eventually landed a job at MicrosoftRead